Lysine: Use of lysine in animal feed

 Lysine production for animal feed is a major global industry, reaching in 2009 almost 700,000 tons for a market value of over €1.22 billion.
 Lysine is an important additive to animal feed because it is a limiting amino acid when optimizing the growth of certain animals such as pigs and chickens for the production of meat.
 Lysine supplementation allows for the use of lower-cost plant protein (maize, for instance, rather than soy) while maintaining high growth rates, and limiting the pollution from nitrogen excretion.
 In turn, however, phosphate pollution is a major environmental cost when corn is used as feed for poultry and swine.

 Lysine is industrially produced by microbial fermentation, from a base mainly of sugar.
 Genetic engineering research is actively pursuing bacterial strains to improve the efficiency of production and allow lysine to be made from other substrates.
+The most common bacteria used is Corynebacterium glutamicum specially mutagenized or gene-engineered to produce lysine, but analogous strains of Escherichia coli are also employed.

 In popular culture

 The 1993 film Jurassic Park, which is based on the 1990 novel Jurassic Park by Michael Crichton, features dinosaurs that were genetically altered so that they could not produce lysine, an example of engineered auxotrophy.
 This was known as the "lysine contingency" and was supposed to prevent the cloned dinosaurs from surviving outside the park, forcing them to depend on lysine supplements provided by the park's veterinary staff.
-In reality, no animal can produce lysine, it is an essential amino acid.
+In reality, no animal can produce lysine; it is an essential amino acid.

 In 1996, lysine became the focus of a price-fixing case, the largest in United States history.
 The Archer Daniels Midland Company paid a fine of US$100 million, and three of its executives were convicted and served prison time.
 Also found guilty in the price-fixing case were two Japanese firms (Ajinomoto, Kyowa Hakko) and a South Korean firm (Sewon).
 Secret video recordings of the conspirators fixing lysine's price can be found online or by requesting the video from the U.S. Department of Justice, Antitrust Division.
-This case gave the basis for the movie The Informant!, and the book The Informant: A True Story.
+This case gave the basis for the book The Informant: A True Story, and the movie The Informant!.